3mmaRand/gist-lm/docs/two-way-anova-revisit.md

 # Two-way ANOVA revisited {#two-way-anova-revisit}

 In this chapter we turn our attention to designs with two categorical explanatory variables.
-We first use the familiar `aov()` function to carry out a two-way ANOVA and then use our understanding to help us interpret the output of `lm()`.
+We will use the same approach that we used in the previous two chapters: first using the familiar `aov()` function to carry out a two-way ANOVA and then the `lm()` function.
 We will also make predictions from the model and report on our results.

 ## Introduction to the example